awsm-research/LineVul/README.md

 ## How to replicate

 ### About the Datasets
-All of the dataset has the same number of columns (i.e., 39 cols), we focus on the following N columns to conduct our experiments </a>
+All of the dataset has the same number of columns (i.e., 39 cols), we focus on the following 3 columns to conduct our experiments:
 1. processed_func (str): The original function written in C/C++
 2. target (int): The function-level label that determines whether a function is vulnerable or not
 3. vul_func_with_fix (str): The fixed function with added in deleted lines labeled